stacyp2006/stacyp2006/README.md

 - I’m currently working as a student in the Front End Engineering program at Turing School of Software and Design.
 I expect to receive my diploma in January 2021
-- While I'm polishing up my JavaScript skills, I'm also gaining proficiency with React and Redux.
+- While I'm polishing up my JavaScript skills, I'm also gaining proficiency with React/Redux, TypeScript, and Vue.
 - Pronouns: She/Her